RequestBuilder Pattern

 Register directives using the unified datamachine_directives filter with appropriate priorities:

-// Register a global directive (applies to all agents)
+// Register a global directive (applies to all modes)

 add_filter('datamachine_directives', function($directives) {